hazlolabs/hazlolabs/content/pages/index.md

     backgroundSize: full
     title: ARe YOU READY to take your startup from idea to revenuE & BEYOND?
     subtitle: >-
-      While cash flow is critical in the early stages of any business, not all money is the same.
+      With our unique investment, incubation and acceleration approach.While cash flow is critical in the early stages of any business, not all money is the same.
 You need people who understand and believe in your vision—partners who know how to bring it to life and turn it into a thriving, scalable brand.
     styles: